Difference Between Depreciation vs Amortization

 Below is the 9 topmost comparison between Depreciation vs Amortization

-Sr No. | Particulars | Depreciation | Amortization |
+Sr. No. | Particulars | Depreciation | Amortization |

-1 | Definition | Depreciation refers to the reduction in the cost of the tangible fixed assets over its lifespan which is proportionate to the use of the asset in that specific year. | Amortization refers to the reduction in the cost of the intangible assets over its lifespan. |
+1 | Definition | Depreciation refers to the reduction in the cost of tangible fixed assets over their lifespan proportionate to using the asset in that specific year. | Amortization refers to reducing the cost of intangible assets over their lifespan. |

 2 | A formula to calculate Depreciation | Annual Depreciation=